 Today, most course builders offer you a way to integrate an e-commerce payment gateway like Paypal or Stripe.

 One feature that I like with Teachable is that it allows you to add authors.
-The authors can then be paid directly from the system according to the formulas you set.
+According to the formulas you set, the authors can then be paid directly from the system.

 The affiliates are also paid automatically.

-Teachable and Thinkific seem to be the more popular, high-quality course platforms today.
+Today, Teachable and Thinkific seem to be the more popular, high-quality course platforms.
 You can also add a WordPress Plugin for a learning management system and add a course directly to your website.

 What Will Your Course Contain?